Jenny Williams (sportsperson): Lacrosse

 Williams represented Australia in lacrosse and was a member of the 1986 World Champion Gold Medal team.

-She also captained Australia from 1989 to 1992 winning a bronze medal in the 1989 World Cup.
+She also captained Australia from 1989 to 1992, winning a bronze medal in the 1989 World Cup.
 She coached the Australian team to a world silver medal in 1997 in Tokyo, Japan.
 Notably, early in her career she was a member of the Australian team that won its first ever game against the United States in 1981 – the first recorded loss for the US.

 Williams also captained or co-captained South Australia to 12 National Championships in lacrosse (11 consecutive wins) and was named in the National Championship team in each of these years.
 She also received the player of the Nationals Award in 1986 earning best a field votes in every game.

-Williams was the founder and playing captain/coach of the Adelaide Teachers College Lacrosse club in 1980, which became known as UniSA Lacrosse Club in later years.
-The Club went on to win 10 League championships in the next 15 years with Jenny winning the Association Best and fairest in 1980 and being named in the team of the year as a player / coach 10 times.
-She has played more than 500 A grade games and 100 representative State or Australian Games.

-Williams was also involved in sports administration both at club and state level.
-She was President of the SA Women's Lacrosse Association the year before the group amalgamated with the men becoming Lacrosse SA.
-She also coached the U/16s to a National Championship win and was awarded her State Umpiring certification.

-Touch

-Williams captained-coached the College Touch Team who won four League titles and she won the Association Best and Fairest in both the Women's and Mixed Competitions.
-She was selected in the Australian squad in 1984 and Captained SA from 1982 to 1985.
-She was also involved as a coach where she co-coached the State U/16 to 3rd place in a Nationals.

 Cricket

-Williams reprented South Australia in cricket as wicketkeeper from 1978 to 1982 winning the National Championships in 1981 and being selected as Wicketkeeper of the tournament that year.
-Her club team College won 5 years of A Grade District Premierships.
+Williams represented South Australia in cricket as Wicket-keeper from 1978 to 1982 winning the National Championships in 1981 and being selected as wicket-keeper of the tournament that year.